Merowe, Sudan

 Merowe is a town in Northern State, Sudan, near Karima Town, about 330 km north of Khartoum.
-It borders the Nile and is the site of the Merowe Dam project.
+It borders the Nile and is the site of the Merowe Dam project, the largest contemporary hydropower project in Africa.

+History

+During the 2023 Sudan conflict, the Battle of Merowe was fought between the Sudanese Armed Forces and the Rapid Support Forces.
+By 21 April 2023, the Sudanese military and the Egyptian army pushed the RSF out the city.

 Transport

 Merowe is 5.5 km from Merowe Airport, and is served by a branch of the national railway network.
-The old Merowe Town Airport existed 3km to the west next to a built up area to the west.
+The old Merowe Town Airport existed 3 km to the west next to a built up area to the west.